 Peer review – standard endorsement for individuals who submit an application for full peer review by the British Academy, Royal Academy of Engineering or Royal Society.
 Full details of the endorsement and application process for this route can be found here

-You may need to pay £19.20 to have your biometric information (fingerprints and a photo) taken.
+You may also need to pay £19.20 to have your biometric information (fingerprints and a photo) taken.

 If applying online, the IHS will need to be paid at the same time as your visa application.
 This will ensure that you have full access to the National Health Service (NHS).